-We’ve previously covered the topic of pet summer safety in transportation, but usually from the owner’s perspective.
-Here, we wanted to try something different — raising transporter awareness of just how important it is to be extra cautious during the hottest months of the year.
+We’ve previously covered pet summer safety in transportation, but usually from the owner’s perspective.
+This time we’re focused on transporters, and just how important it is to be extra cautious during the hottest months of the year.

-The following is an overview of summer pet safety hazards that pet transporters should keep in mind.
-We hope it’ll serve as a primer for new drivers on the platform, and a reminder for the veterans.
+What follows is an overview of the summer pet safety hazards every transporter should keep in mind.
+Think of it as a primer for new drivers on the platform and a refresher for the veterans.

 Overheating and Dehydration

 When it’s hot outside, many animals struggle to regulate their body temperature.
-Neither cats nor dogs sweat as humans do, which makes them vulnerable to overheating.
-During transport, steps must be taken to mitigate these risks.
+Neither cats nor dogs sweat the way humans do, which makes them vulnerable to overheating.
+During transport, you have to take active steps to manage that risk.
+(For a deeper look at spotting and treating it, see our guide to recognizing and preventing heatstroke in animals.)

-One precaution that often gets mentioned is never leaving pets alone inside locked vehicles.
-When the car isn’t moving, the A/C is either off or functioning at a reduced capacity.
-This means the inside of the vehicle can get very hot very quickly:
+The precaution that gets mentioned most is never leaving pets alone inside a locked vehicle.
+When the car isn’t moving, the A/C is either off or working at reduced capacity, so the interior can get very hot very quickly:

 70º | 75 º | 80 º | 85 º | 90 º | 95º |

-The heat rises even quicker if you’re transporting multiple pets at once.
-Each body in the vehicle is generating heat and adding to the problem.
-If left on their own in these escalating conditions, animals are helpless and in severe danger of heatstroke.
-But when a human is around, it’s easy to turn the engine back on and restart the A/C.
+The heat rises even faster when you’re transporting multiple pets at once.
+Each body in the vehicle generates heat and adds to the problem.
+Left on their own in these escalating conditions, animals are helpless and in serious danger of heatstroke.
+With a person present, though, it’s easy to turn the engine back on and restart the A/C.

-Beyond that, here are several common-sense measures you can take to keep pets safe during summertime transportation:
+Beyond that, here are several common-sense measures you can take to keep pets safe during summer transport:

-- Hydration: Make sure that each pet has access to plenty of fresh water at all times.
+- Hydration: Make sure each pet has access to plenty of fresh water at all times.

-- Ventilation: Make sure the pet carriers are positioned so that each has a good airflow going.
+- Ventilation: Position the pet carriers so each one has good airflow.

-- Monitoring: Keep an eye out for warning signs such as excessive panting or drooling, listlessness and dizziness.
-If left unchecked, these symptoms can progress to vomiting and unconsciousness.
+- Monitoring: Watch for warning signs like excessive panting or drooling, listlessness, and dizziness.
+Left unchecked, these can progress to vomiting and unconsciousness.

 Walking in Warm Weather

-Of course, heat hazards are not only an issue inside the vehicle.
-When you stop and take the pet out for a potty break, they can be directly exposed to sunlight.
-For some dogs – particularly those with shaggy black pelts – this might be enough to put them at risk.
-Try to keep these sensitive animals in the shade whenever possible, even while out on a walk.
+Heat hazards aren’t only an issue inside the vehicle.
+When you stop for a potty break, the pet is directly exposed to the sun.
+For some dogs, especially those with shaggy black coats, that alone can be risky.
+Keep sensitive animals in the shade whenever you can, even on a short walk.

-In or out of the vehicle, if the animal appears to be overheating, here’s what you can do:
+In or out of the vehicle, if an animal appears to be overheating, here’s what you can do:

 - Move them to a cool, shaded environment as soon as possible.

-- If they’re able to drink, offer them fresh water, cold but without ice.
+- If they’re able to drink, offer fresh water, cold but without ice.

 - Use a wet cloth to gently wipe their paw pads, necks, or tongues.